 Looking for a “healthy” Peruvian dessert that follows the low-carb regime?
 Are healthy Peruvian desserts possible?
 Well, we know that Peruvian food can be healthy.
 Just look at the lovely fish and vegetables in ceviche.
 Lomo saltado is lean beef stir-fried with vegetables.
 Even desserts like Mazamorra Morada is packed with fruit.
 “But it’s full of sugar!!”, you say.
-Yes, most Peruvian desserts are loaded with sugar, even if it comes from fruits.
+Yes, most Peruvian desserts are loaded with sugar, even if it comes from fruit.

 So what about a Peruvian treat that doesn’t come with sugar?